JuliaLang/www_old.julialang.org/soc/ideas-page.md

 **Expected Results:** creation of LightGraphs-based data structures and algorithms that take advantage of large-scale parallel computing environments.

+## Project: Ensure that Julia runs smoothly on current large HPC systems

+Julia employs several techniques that are novel in the field of high performance computing, such as just-in-time compiling, or first-class support of an interactive environment, or dynamically adding/removing worker processes.
+This clashes with the traditional ahead-of-time compiled programes running in batch mode.
+However, the advantages of Julia's approach are clear.
+This project explores how "typical" Julia programs can be run efficiently on current large scale systems such as, e.g. [Blue Waters](https://bluewaters.ncsa.illinois.edu) or [Cori](http://www.nersc.gov/users/computational-systems/cori/).

+**Expected Results:** Run a large, parallel Julia application on a high-end HPC system

+**Knowledge Prerequisites:** High-performance computing, MPI

 # Theme: Base Mathematics Libraries

 ## Upgrading openlibm